New Gender Equality in Higher Education events portfolio for 2021-22

 Developing female senior leaders

-Our Senior Women’s Leadership Development Programme (formerly Leadership Matters) is one of our women-only programmes designed specifically for women in senior positions in HE to help them take the next step up or extend their role, profile and impact.
-It aims to create more gender parity in senior leadership within higher education
+It is designed specifically for women in senior positions in HE to help them take the next step up or extend their role, profile and impact.
+It aims to create more gender parity in senior leadership throughout higher education.

 Aurora case studies and stories